-Set out below are the principal risks which we believe could materially affect the Company's ability to achieve its objectives since admission on the Alternative Investment Market (AIM).
+Set out below are the principal risks which we believe could materially affect the Company's ability to achieve its objectives since admission on the AIM Market of the London Stock Exchange (AIM).
 The risks are not listed in order of significance.